you have questions. i have answers.

 Your painting can be stored or shipped by first wrapping it in waxed paper (such as used in cooking) and then in bubble wrap (bubbles facing out ward).
-Don’t leave your painting in a sealed vehicle for prolonged periods of time due to heat/cold issues.
+Don’t leave your painting in a sealed vehicle for prolonged periods of time due to the possibility of excessive heat/cold.

 DO YOU TAKE COMMISSIONS?

 Yes and no. Naturally each painting is a unique work of art and so while similar, no commissioned work will be identical to a previous painting.
 I will take note of the particular components within the painting that speaks to you (trees/shells/colours/etc.) and will create a new painting with these elements in mind.
 You will then be given first right of refusal on the artwork with no pressure to purchase.
 By creating this way, if you simply decide you don't love it, the piece easily fits into my current work and will be offered for sale on my website or sent to one of my galleries.

 DO YOU TEACH?

 No, I do not teach encaustic.
 There are wonderful teachers and in-person workshops available around the country (the best way to learn, I think).
 They're also many online resources available which you can find by searching encaustic workshops, training or instruction.

 I do enjoy helping other artists, and I'm always happy to answer any questions.
 Please feel free to contact me, and if I can't help, I'll direct you to some great resources where you can hopefully find more information.